 We all love our families and appreciate our friends.
 Building and maintaining solid loving relationships is what life is truly all about or at the very least makes life worth living.
-However, sometimes even someone who is dedicated to friends and family orientated needs time alone.
-Short spells spent in quiet reflection can recharge the batteries and restore the soul.
+However, sometimes even someone who is dedicated to friends and family needs time alone.
+Short spells spent in quiet reflection in a garden sanctuary can recharge the batteries and restore the soul.

-So, what better way to get that much needed “me time” than to build your own private sanctuary; you can even share it with family and friends if you all need to chill out.
+So, what better way to get that much needed “me time” than to build your own outdoor private sanctuary in your garden; you can even share it with family and friends if you all need to chill out.

 If you would like to create a place of refuge where you can sit and relax while enjoying fresh air and natural surroundings you should consider converting part, or all, of your garden into a sanctuary.

 Imagine creating a space that is relaxing and also filled with scents and sights to delight your personal senses.
 A sanctuary can be anything you can imagine and give you so much more than the effort it takes to create e it offering a place of refuge for many years to come.

 Many people design their garden sanctuary using a typical romantic garden as inspiration but you should design your own private sanctuary in a way that has privacy while it elicits relaxation and gives you a sense of peace and tranquility.

 Before you design your outdoor sanctuary consider its main purpose

 First, it is necessary that you consider the purpose of your sanctuary.

 Well do you want a quiet spot that you can enjoy during the daylight hours?